sonalhazari/SQL-PROJECTS/README.md

 ## 🛒 Project Overview

-This project analyzes customer purchasing behavior using SQL to uncover revenue patterns, customer segments, and growth opportunities.

 The objective is to identify high-value customers, evaluate sales performance across cities and product categories, and generate actionable business insights to support strategic decision-making.

 ---